uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 	Salaried teacher training courses
 </h3>
 <p>
-	You can apply for a ‘salaried’ teacher training course.There are 3 options available:
+	You can apply for a ‘salaried’ teacher training course.
+There are 3 options available:
 </p>
 <ul>
 	<li>School Direct Salaried (SDS)</li>